janbraitinger/Studium_InfoProjekt_WebServer_SS2019/README.md

+`Status: old and bad`
+<br>When I find time, I will re-engineer this project.

 ## How to 'install' (only for windows)
 This project, based on node.js, is a webapplication to compress videodata (with ffmpeg).
 ### pull repository